-The mission of Richmond’s trained, volunteer Tree Stewards is to promote and improve the health of city trees to assure the city’s forest will survive and thrive.
+The mission of Richmond’s trained, volunteer Tree Stewards is to promote and improve the health of city trees to ensure the city’s forest will survive and thrive.
 This is accomplished by increasing public awareness through community education, planning and planting for the future, and providing maintenance and care for young trees on streets and in […]

-Tree Stewards are citizen volunteers of varied backgrounds and ages, and are committed to maintaining and improving Richmond’s urban forest.
 Volunteering as a tree steward is interesting, enjoyable and a wonderful way to serve the community.
-To become a certified tree steward one must attend a series of classes, pass a pruning exam, and complete community service hours that double as “on the job” training.
-Classes are held annualy, usually beginning in January.
+To become a certified tree steward one must attend a series of classes, pass a pruning exam, and complete community services hours that double as “on the job” training.
 Our hope is that most citizens who become certified […]

 On April 8, Tree Stewards planted 101 native tree seedlings in the new gravel beds that were built last fall with a grant from Virginia Department Of Forestry.
 The gravel beds are “demonstration” gravel beds—we are documenting the steps so we’ll be able to share what we learn in this process.
 We plan to plant these young trees on Belle Isle after they develop a vigorous root system in the gravel bed over the spring and summer.

 Thank you so much for visiting our website.
 We are in the process of updating numerous pages, links, and images.
 If you run across anything that is not working properly, please notify us through the Contact Us page.